Skip to main content

 Opus's Virality Score rates each clip from 1 to 100 based on hook strength, emotional flow, perceived value, and trend alignment.

 In practice, on my gaming clips, correlation between score and real views is weak.
-A 92-rated clip got 300 views.
-A 61-rated clip hit 120k views.
-I saw the same pattern in r/streaming Reddit threads.
+A high-scored clip can flop and a mid-scored one can take off.
+I saw the same pattern reported in r/streaming Reddit threads.

 Useful as a quick filter?
 Yes.
 Reliable for publish-or-not decisions?
 No, especially on gaming.